ElReyZero/PS2TTKCalculator/readme.md

 This is a tool to help you calculate the theroretical time to kill (TTK) for a given weapon.
 It is based on the aspects of the [BWAE Battle Bot](https://github.com/ElReyZero/BWAEBattleBot).
 There will be both a python script as well as a web app in this repo.

+# Note:
+This project has been archived due to Heroku changing their free dynos policies!

 Features of the tool (to include or not active in current version):
 [X] Variable Weapon
 [X] Variable Distance